-Serbia: Power utility EPS needs cash inflow, rather than keeping the social peace12.
-April 2017. / News Serbia Energy
+Serbia: Power utility EPS needs cash inflow, rather than keeping the social peace, News Serbia Energy

 According to Aleksandar Antic, Minister of Mining and Energy, Serbian citizens should not fear the electricity price increase in the next three years.